ansys/pyaedt-examples/examples/02-aedt_general/modeler/index.rst

 Modeler
 ~~~~~~~
-These examples use PyAEDT to show some modeler capabilities of AEDT
+These examples use PyAEDT to show some modeler capabilities

 .. nbgallery::